-R9500 detectors were used to scan the vast majority of fish surplused at PRH during 2015 through 2019.
+R9500 detectors were used to scan majority of fish surplused at PRH during 2015 through 2021.
 During each of these years, the first group of fish handled each day was used to test the CWT detection of each R9500 detector.
-The test fish that a CWT was not detected were re-scanned with a T-wand to assess the performance of the R9500 detectors.
-The results for all three years suggest that very few possessing a CWT are missed by the R9500 detectors.
+The test fish were re-scanned with a T-wand to assess the performance of the R9500 detectors.
+The results for all six years suggest that very few possessing a CWT are missed by the R9500 detectors.